GRI: 102-20; 102-24; 102-26; 102-27; 102-30; 102-31; 102-43; 405-1

 - Engaging regularly with and receiving feedback from a wide variety of stakeholders, including shareholders, customers, associates, and suppliers

 Key strategies & progress

 Maintaining a majority independent Board with diverse backgrounds and relevant experiences and skills

 Walmart’s Board of Directors has oversight responsibility for our company’s business strategy and strategic planning.
 The Board’s oversight and our management’s execution of our business strategy are intended to help promote the creation of long-term shareholder and stakeholder value in a sustainable manner, with a focus on assessing potential opportunities and risks.

 The Board reviews its leadership structure annually and has designed it to promote robust oversight, independent viewpoints and the promotion of the overall effectiveness of the Board.
-Approximately 49% of our company’s shares are held by members of the family of Sam Walton, our company’s founder.
+Approximately 47% of our company’s shares are held by members of the family of Sam Walton, our company’s founder.
 Three generations of Walton family members have served on our Board, which demonstrates the Walton family’s interest in and commitment to the long-term success of our company.
-Historically, three members of the Walton family have been members of our Board, and the Nominating and Governance Committee (NGC), and the Board believe this is appropriate in light of the Walton family’s significant and long-term share ownership.
+Historically, three members of the Walton family are members of our Board at any given time; the Board believes this is appropriate in light of the Walton family’s significant and long-term share ownership.
 Our CEO also serves on the Board, and our former CEOs have historically served on the Board for a period of time after they retire.
 Our incoming CEOs have supported this practice, and we believe this practice has contributed to successful CEO transitions during our company’s history.

 Consistent with our Board’s commitment to independent Board oversight, the Board generally seeks to fill the remaining Board seats with directors who are independent as defined in the NYSE Listed Company Rules.
 In addition, we have separated the Chair and CEO roles since 1988 and had a Lead Independent Director role since 2004.